 We provide you advice on matter related to the Works Council or the Committee for the prevention and protection of work, trade union delegation, social elections, collective disputes, the dismissal of protected workers, restructuring, mergers, and collective redundancy.

-Our department will assist you with problems related to an employer or an individual with the social authorities (ONSS, INASTI, SPF, etc.), difficulties related to the status of workers (contracted or self-employed), social benefits granted to workers, the status of assigned or expatriate workers, etc.
+Our department deals with issues that an employer or an individual might have with the social authorities (NSSO, INASTI, SPF, etc.), difficulties related to the status of workers (contracted or self-employed), social benefits granted to workers, the status of assigned or expatriate workers, etc.

-We will provide you assistance with the obligations of employers and workers, civil and criminal liability, relations with the labor inspection services, sanctions and administrative fines and possible remedies.
+We will provide you assistance with regard to the obligations of employers and workers, civil and criminal liability, relations with the labor inspection services, administrative fines or penalties and possible remedies.

-We work together with the business, tax, real estate and public law departments to provide assistance in the management of staff and to establish appropriate actions to avoid any social risks.
+We work together with the departments of business law, tax law, real estate law and public law to provide assistance in the management of staff and to establish appropriate actions to avoid any social risks.

 Labor law (individual and collective)